-Data from the 1997 field season were entered into a database and all measures of quality control were performed during the winter of 1997-1998.
-During the summer of 1998, data were collected again from all sites, but the results are not yet available.
-For the 1997 vegetation data, species richness was highest in the M1, M5 and M6 meadow types and lowest in the M2 meadow type for the Gallatins.
-For the Tetons, the pattern was slightly different with richness being highest in the M6 and M1 meadow types and lowest in the M5 meadow types.
-The dominant cover of species helps define the M-type.
+Data from the 1998 field season were entered into a database and all measures of quality control were performed during the winter of 1998-1999.
+Results from the summer of 1999 are not yet available.
 Although there were differences between the Gallatins and the Teton sites, meadow types were generally fairly consistent in the composition by dominant species with M1 and M2s being dominated by Salix spp and Carex rostrata.
 M3 and M4 types were dominated by Poa pratensis and Artemisia tridentata, and M5 and M6 types being dominated by Festuca idahoensis and Artemisia tridentata.